jessepav/lacygoill-wiki-backup/c/c.md

 has a value such as `0.09999999999999987`, because of rounding error.

 ##
-## When must I separate statements and declarations?
+## When must I separate statements from declarations?

 In (and only in) C89.